Axway/open-banking-docs/content/en/docs/Overview/solution.md

 #### Access to Account for Data

 Access to Account for Data is one of the roles typically granted to Third-Party Developers by local market regulations and open banking frameworks.
-For example, in the EU this role is termed the Account
+For example, in the European Union (EU) this role is termed the Account
 Information Servicing Provider (AISP).

 In this role Third-Party Apps can access account data to which a customer has consented.
 Depending on local standards the types of information available can vary and can include: